johnwalters/TallyStick/docs/Balance Sheet PRD.md

 ## 14. Delivery boundary

-The Balance Sheet feature is complete only when:
+The Balance Sheet release was accepted after all of the following were verified:

 1. All BS-001 through BS-030 requirements are implemented.
 2. All A1 through A19 acceptance scenarios pass.